matt32106/datacleaning/CodeBook.md

 **Jerk:** derivation in time of the data
 **Mag:** magnitude of the signal
 **mean/std:** Mean or Standard deviation computation

+**NOTE : Don't forget that the final values are the _average_ of the original data for one subject/activity, the column names were not modified in order to keep them as readable as possible.**

 For complete reference, please see the *features_info.txt* file in the original dataset.

 END OF FILE